AsiaSearching for..... Routes Beyond

 In the last 75 years every major country in Asia has been at war with near neighbors (China, Taiwan, Japan, the Korea’s, Indo China and others.
 These have left lasting divisions – whilst the Chinese will shop in Hong Kong (indeed at times now Hong Kong feels like one big Gucci store!), Seoul, or Tokyo, they are poles apart on politics and normal integration of peoples living so close is absent.
 Cultural suspicion and nationalism though is rife.
 A current battle ‘ playground ‘ are all the various disputed islands dotted off (and many nowhere near!)
 China, such as the Spratley Islands.

 The question is, as population changes, resources dwindle, the environment worsens, can they all actively life together without going back to the economic and real wars of not long ago?

 I highlighted the history of war; it goes further.
 China, The Philiphines, Thailand, Indonesia, India, Pakistan, Nepal , Myanmar all have ongoing regional disputes.
 Nearly all those countries have very tribal , religious or ethnicity divisions ongoing and most of the larger countries, such as India and Indonesia have many different groupings and languages in their vast populations and territories.

-Over time unless the marginalized , and inevitably poorer segments can be given hope and opportunity, then disputes will surely grow (as it has in other places, such as Northern Island, Palestine and various South America states).
+Over time unless can the marginalized , and inevitably poorer segments be given hope and opportunity If not then disputes will surely grow (as it has in other places, such as Northern Island, Palestine and various South America states).
 The starting point is normally education, which can then lead to economic development and jobs.

 If people have jobs and prospects and things to loose, peace is much. much more likely .
 For decades much of Asia has prospered by providing cheap labor for the West.
 That seems to be an increasingly less likely and viable business model as they develop.